guilbaults/TrailblazingTurtle/README.md

 ```

 ### slurm-exporter
-slurm-exporter is used to capture informations from slurm like the priority of each users.
+[slurm-exporter](https://github.com/guilbaults/prometheus-slurm-exporter/tree/osc) is used to capture informations from slurm like the priority of each users.
+This portal is using a fork, branch `osc` in the linked repository.
+This fork support GPU reporting and sshare stats.

 ### Access to the database of slurmacct
-This database is accessed with a read only user.
+This mysql database is accessed with a read only user.
+It does not need to be in the same database server where django is storing its data.

 ### lustre\_exporter and lustre\_exporter\_slurm
 Those 2 exporters are used to gather information about Lustre usage.